Hanbury Brown-Twiss effect and classical entanglement with OAM-carrying light: Conclusions

-In conclusion, we decomposed the intensity-intensity correlation function of a structured, random optical field into contributions pertaining to the OAM modes in the field.
-We further showed that, upon filtering the azimuthal phase dependence, the resulting correlation function admits a form directly analogous to that known for random EM beams, and, for fields governed by Gaussian statistics, is connected to classical entanglement in the space-OAM structure.
+In summary, we decomposed the intensity-intensity correlation function of a structured, random optical field into contributions pertaining to the OAM modes in the field.
+We further showed that, upon filtering the azimuthal phase dependence, the resulting correlation function admits a form directly analogous to that known for random EM beams, and, for fields governed by Gaussian statistics, is connected to classical entanglement in their statistical and OAM structures.
 The results establish a framework of the HBT effect for multimode OAM-carrying light.
 They enable analysis of intensity interferometry in structured light fields and provide access to modal coherence properties using intensity-only measurements, with potential applications in communication, sensing, and imaging systems employing structured light.